Deputy Head of Clerking

 Adam is an experienced adviser and advocate on corporate matters both domestically and offshore.

-He is well-versed in the Companies Act 2006, having worked on this major piece of legislation at the DTI before coming to the Bar and subsequently (after moving to the Bar) advised DBERR (as it became) on the Act’s implementation.
-Adam was also a major contributor to Blackstone’s Guide to the Companies Act 2006
+He is well-versed in the Companies Act 2006, having worked on this major piece of legislation at the (then) DTI before coming to the Bar and subsequently advising DBERR (as it became) on the Act’s implementation.
+Adam was also a major contributor to Blackstone’s Guide to the Companies Act 2006.

 Adam has wide experience of both personal and corporate insolvency generally, working for both office-holders and others.
-Crucially, he offers expertise in related areas, such as company, trust, equitable proprietary claims and commercial contract work, which is frequently sought out in such cases.
+Crucially, he offers expertise in related areas, such as company, trust, equitable proprietary claims, and aviation and commercial contract disputes, which is frequently sought out in such cases.

-Recognised as top-ranked practitioner (band 1), Adam’s wide and deep experience means he “very in demand” in this field and someone solicitors “go to for complicated or unusual points”.
-He is a general editor of International Trust Laws (looseleaf) and writes and speaks widely on trust and succession matters.
+Adam’s wide and deep experience in this field means he “very in demand” and someone solicitors “go to for complicated or unusual points”.
+Adam is top ranked in the field by Chambers and Partners, Legal 500, Who’s Who Legal and Citywealth, is a general editor of International Trust Laws (looseleaf) and writes and speaks widely on trust and estate matters internationally.

 ‘A real intellectual giant of the chancery Bar’ (Legal 500, 2025)